jyao6/HMM/README.md

 HMM
 ===

-Hidden Markov Models!!!! :P
+Hidden Markov Models!
 Implementation of Viterbi, Forward/Backward, and Baum-Welch algorithms.
 Written in OCaml by Jessica Yao, Iva Milo, Tyler Morrison and Jonathan Miller